BBC One pre-1969 idents: The Globe

 The next globe design was introduced on 18 April 1966, nicknamed the 'Watch Strap' it featured a smaller globe in the centre of screen with three stripes of grey and white running to the left and right, on a black background.
 It was also the first ident to use the name 'BBC1', using the slanted logo in white.
 The watchstrap globe also featured a clock, with the same design as the globe but with the clock in place of the globe.
 Alongside the look, a slide was used to introduce newsflashes, and featured a thick stripe, white on the left-hand side and grey on the right, on a black background with a large angled '1' above the grey section and filling most of the screen.
 The strip held the slanted 'BBC TV' logo, with the BBC logo in the white section and the grey section containing the 'TV' logo.

 The final variation of the globe was introduced on 7 July 1968 and was a variation on the watchstrap theme.
 The globe now spins on a black background with a white stripe below containing a black BBC1 logo.
 This version was used only a few months until some time into 1969.
-It is unknown whether a new clock design accompanied the look, however, it is more than likely that the clock was modified.
-The newer globe look appears to use the same model as the previous looks but with a modified legend and background, however, we can't be certain.